markcoatsworth/readthedocs/docs/users-manual/dagman-applications.rst

 character itself, use two backslashes (\\\\).

-A restriction is that the *macroname* itself cannot begin with the string queue, in any combination of upper or lower case letters.
+A restriction is that the *macroname* itself cannot begin with the string ``queue``, in any combination of upper or lower case letters.

 **Examples**